 To turn on the ventilator, press the ON/ OFF button (N) in Figure 1 for one second.
 During that second the associated green LED will start blinking at a high frequency.
 After 1 second the ventilator will turn on but with no ventilation at this point.
 If the button is pressed and released for less than a second, the ventilator will remain OFF.

-Do not connect the patient circuit to a patient before the ventilator is turned on and the Start-up Selection dial (Figure 6) is displayed.
+Do not connect the patient circuit to a patient before the ventilator is turned on and three Solid Silhouettes figures (Figure 6) are displayed.

 b.
 Start default ventilation: